AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 | */
 | ```

-The specifiction of the function is the following:
+The specification of the function is the following:

 ```c
 /*@